 Early Childhood Screening, Head Start, Even Start, Early Childhood Family Education and School Readiness programs.
 Search online by county, school district or city to find early childhood programs.

 The Minnesota Department of Education's (MDE) Early Learning Services Division offers information and resources for families that support learning and development for their children's future success in school through the state of Minnesota parent website.
-In partnership with the Working Family Resource Center, MDE offers weekly podcasts and monthly webinars about a variety of topics focusing on children’s development and learning for parents and their families.
-Visit the Minnesota Parents Know website.
+Additional information for parents can be found here.

 Race to the Top-Early Learning Challenge Grant

-In the months since receiving the grant, Minnesota has worked to begin implementing the ambitious plan for early learning reform.
+Since receiving the grant, Minnesota has worked to implement the ambitious plan for early learning reform.
 The plan focuses on five main areas:

 Efforts are focused first on four high-need communities (known as the Transformation Zones): White Earth Reservation, Itasca County, St. Paul’s Promise Neighborhood, and Minneapolis’ North Side Achievement Zone.
 Work in these areas will provide and test practices that can then be implemented throughout the state.

-Minnesota’s Early Learning Challenge plan is supported by the commitment of many partners actively working together to achieve better results for Minnesota’s children.
-It provides a framework for all of us to work together on behalf of Minnesota’s youngest children.
-For more information, e-mail Lisa Barnidge.
+Minnesota’s Early Learning Challenge plan is supported by the commitment of many partners and provides a framework for all of us to work together on behalf of Minnesota’s youngest children.
+For more information, contact Lisa Barnidge.